lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Clients/DiscordClient.md

 # UpdateStatus method

-Used to update the bots status in discord
+Used to update the bot status in discord

 ```csharp
 public void UpdateStatus(UpdatePresenceCommand presenceUpdate)